AINE2425/AURA/README.md

 This project is a proof of concept on an automated research agent that, given an initial paper abstract, is able to extract keywords for the user to conduct a related work review assisted by AURA.

-More specifically, we define the following components, which are exposed via a MCP server:
+More specifically, we define the following components, which are exposed via a Model Context Protocol (MCP) server:

 - **Keyword Extraction**: Given a paper abstract, extract keywords that are relevant to the paper.
+- **Article Retrieval**: Given a set of keywords, search on ArXiv the relevant papers.
 - **Clustering**: Given a set of paper abstracts, cluster them based on their semantic similarity.
 - **Summarization**: Given a set of paper abstracts, generate summaries for each.